remix-run/remix/docs/discussion/pending-ui.md

 }
 ```

 While localized indicators on links are nice, they are incomplete.
-There are many other ways a navigation can be triggered: form submissions, back and forward button clicks in the browser chrome, action redirects, and imperative `navigate(path)` calls, so you'll typically want a global indicator to capture everything.
+There are many other ways a navigation can be triggered: form submissions, back and forward button clicks in the browser, action redirects, and imperative `navigate(path)` calls, so you'll typically want a global indicator to capture everything.

 ### Record Creation